DominicJamesWhite/mock-ki/readme.md

-This is the folder structure for Humanitec.
+This is the folder structure for Humanitec's Paths.